Qumulo/docs/rest-api-guide/network-configuration-v3/v3_network_status_node_id.md

 category: /Network Configuration V3
 methods:
   get:
-    summary: '[preview] Retrieve the network status of a node'
+    summary: Retrieve the network status of a node
     parameters:
     - name: node_id
       description: The unique ID of the node